imbasimba/toasty/docs/cli/pipeline-fetch.rst

 Candidate names may be found by looking at the filenames contained in the ``candidates`` subdirectory of your workspace.

+During the fetch process, the candidates are analyzed.
+Some of them may be deemed “not actionable” — a common reason being that an image may not have sufficient astrometric information attached for it to be placed on the sky as WWT requires.
+Such candidates will be discarded, with their information files moved into the ``rejects`` subdirectory.

-For each candidate that is successfully fetched, a sub-subdirectory is created in the ``cache_todo`` subdirectory with a name corresponding to the unique candidate ID.
+For each candidate that is successfully fetched and validated, a sub-subdirectory is created in the ``cache_todo`` subdirectory with a name corresponding to the unique candidate ID.

 See Also